willogy-team/insights--tensorflow/part4/README.md

     super(VGGBlock, self).__init__(name='') # ADDED
 ```

-The first 3 attributes are: the number of convolutional layers, the kernel size, and the number of filters in each convolutional layer.
+The first 3 attributes are the number of convolutional layers, the kernel size, and the number of filters in each convolutional layer.

 ```python
 def __init__(self, conv_layers=2, kernel_size=3, filters=64):